Close Menu

 THE BEST SSD ATTORNEYS IN NEVADA

 At our law firm, we are experts in filing for SSD benefits in Nevada.
 For example, in the last 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 If you need help filing for SSDI and SSI benefits in Nevada, then contact our office.
 We can also help you appeal a denial from the SSA.
-If you need more information about what it costs to hire us, then read “Attorney Fees in SSD Cases.”
+If you need information about what it costs to hire us, then review “Attorney Fees in SSD Cases.”

 When you contact our office for help with your application, make sure you know the basic about your case.
 We also will need to know your date of birth.
 Next, you will need to tell us your wedding date and divorce date.
 Also, we need to know the date you last worked.
 Finally, we will need to know the names, address and phone numbers of your doctors.